 Jen made the transition into school leadership as she earned a M.Ed. in Urban Teacher Leadership from Georgia State University.
-She is currently pursuing an Ed.S. in Educational Leadership, slated to graduate in Summer 2016.
+She has recently obtained her Ed.S. in Educational Leadership.
 She is passionate about student and teacher empowerment, school culture and development, and issues of equity and social justice.

 At Cloverleaf, Jen has managed operations for the past two school years.
 She also established a growth-oriented teacher coaching program for instructional improvement, and she led a student-centered learning and assessment initiative to improve student outcomes.
 She launched a Parent Communication Task Force to design a school communication plan collaboratively with input from key stakeholders.
 Jen is committed to growing Cloverleaf into one of Atlanta’s top special education schools.

 Outside of Cloverleaf, Jen enjoys photography, traveling, rock climbing, yoga, crafty projects, live music, and spending time outdoors with her husband and her dog Ari (who also happens to be our Cloverleaf School Therapy Dog!).